openziti/crl/README.md

 #### Certificate Signed by openziti.rootCA.rsa.pem

-This is a two-part process of generating the CSR and then signing the CSR
+This is a two-part process of generating the CSR and then signing the CSR.
+Replace the year appropriately

     openssl req \
-        -new -key openziti.signing.rsa.key \
+        -new -key openziti.signing.rsa.key.torevoke \
         -config ./openziti.openssl.conf \
         -subj "/CN=Code Signing Certificate 2021/O=openziti.org Inc/OU=adv-dev/C=US/ST=NC" \
-        -out openziti.signing.rsa.csr
+        -out openziti.signing.rsa.csr.torevoke

     openssl ca \
         -batch \
         -config ./openziti.openssl.conf \
         -keyfile openziti.rootCA.rsa.key \
-        -cert openziti.rootCA.rsa.pem \
+        -cert certs/openziti.rootCA.rsa.pem \
+        -days 1098 \
-        -in openziti.signing.rsa.csr \
+        -in openziti.signing.rsa.csr.torevoke \
         -extfile openziti.signing.rsa.conf \
-        -out certs/openziti.signing.rsa.pem;
+        -out certs/openziti.signing.2021.rsa.pem.torevoke;

 ### Creating a PKCS #12 File

 The code signing tool of choice desires a PKCS#12 file to be supplied.
-A strong password was supplied
+The following command is run to produce a PKCS#12 file.
+During the process a password prompt is generated and a strong password was supplied.

     openssl pkcs12 \
         -export \